-Use the OutSystems.AI Language Analysis component to carry out different text analysis operations such as key phrase detection, sentiment analysis and so on.
-This component uses the Azure Cognitive Services connector.
+Use the OutSystems.AI Language Analysis component to carry out different text analysis operations such as key phrase detection, sentiment analysis and, so on.

 Key phrase detection

-Drag and drop the KeyPhrasesHighlight web block to your screen.
-This block has two mandatory input parameters:
+Drag and drop the KeyPhrasesHighlight Block to your screen and fill the two mandatory input parameters:

 The results of the detection will be shown by changing the style of the detected key phrases to bold with a yellow background color.
 The GetKeyPhrasesInText action analyzes the text using the Text Analytics API KeyPhrases action from the Azure Cognitive Services Connector.